Faculty, Administration, Staff & Friends

 The following is a partial list of faculty in the College of Arts & Sciences who are the first in their families to earn a four-year degree.

-Senior Vice Provost and Professor of Sociology
+Interim Provost and Professor of Sociology

 Debbie Storrs is originally from Alaska where she completed her BS with a major in